 Students with disabilities who wish to request a reasonable modification to the University’s housing policies, procedures, or practices should submit a written request to the Center for Teaching and Learning Excellence (CTLE), as set forth in the University’s Equal Opportunity and Diversity Policy.
 The University will engage in an individualized, interactive process with the student, prior to making a determination on the request.
 Students may be required to submit relevant medical and related documentation, depending on the nature of the request.
 Additional information is provided below.

 How To Proceed

-Students requesting a residential accommodation due to any physical, psychological, or health disability/impairment may make their requests for a change to the housing environment through the Center for Teaching & Learning Excellence (CTLE).
-A residential accommodation may include a single residence hall room, wheelchair accessible facilities, devices or alarms for hearing impairments, special dietary needs, or use of an air conditioning unit.
+Students requesting a residential accommodation (for example: single residence hall room, wheelchair accessible facilities, use of an air conditioning unit) due to any physical, psychological, or health disability/impairment may make their requests for a change to the housing environment through the Center for Teaching & Learning Excellence (CTLE).

 For more details, contact information, and forms, please visit the CTLE website.

 Current students that require a housing accommodation for 2017-2018 should notify the Office of Residence Life of this need prior to their respective housing selection process.
 Failure to submit prior to the applicable housing process date limits the options available.
 This applies both to students that have previous accommodations and students that have new or additional requests.
 Housing selection information can be found here.
 Information about the documentation process is available on the CTLE website.